Karma-vibhanga, Deeds and their Results

 Although many different results are listed, there is a decided preference for illustrating the same good result over and over again, particularly rebirth in a wealthy family, and rebirth in heaven, which the sculptors and their directors never seemed to tire of.

 What are the ten advantages of saluting with reverence the memorial buildings of the Realised One in the Middle Country, the four great memorial buildings in Lumbinī, Mahābodhi and so on?
 It is said: One obtains a birth in the Middle Country.
 One obtains excellent clothes.
 One obtains an excellent family.
 One obtains an excellent age.
 One obtains an excellent voice.
 One obtains excellent intelligence.
 One obtains excellent faith.
 One obtains excellent virtue.
 One obtains excellent fame.
 One obtains excellent generosity.
 One obtains an excellent memory.
 One obtains excellent wisdom.

 Saluting Caityas (Elsewhere)

 What are the ten advantages of worshipping the memorial buildings of the Realised One somewhere else?
 It is said: One becomes handsome.
 Has a good voice.
 Has acceptable speech.
 Walking into an assembly one propitiates the assembly.
 One is dear to gods and men.
 One is distinguished.
 One has the society of distinguished people.
 One has the society of Buddhas and the Buddha’s disciples.
 One has great wealth.
-One is reborn in heaven.
-In a short while one attains final Nirvāṇa.
+One is reborn in the heavens.
+One quickly attains final Nirvāṇa.

 Whereas at the beginning of the reliefs we had ten deeds giving a similar result.
 Here we have one good deed giving a variety of results.
 The deed is normally shown only once in this section, while the various results may continue over a number of panels.